High Field Surgery

-Doctors Kitchen, Shaw, Whitley, Bobet and Cheridjian provide a NHS General Practice Service based at High Field Surgery, Holtdale Approach, Holt Park, Leeds, LS16 7RX.
+Doctors Kitchen, Shaw, Bobet, Cheridjian and Adikaram provide a NHS General Practice Service based at High Field Surgery, Holtdale Approach, Holt Park, Leeds, LS16 7RX.
 The practice has list size of 7,600 patients, and offers a comprehensive range of services.

 Explains how you can order prescriptions and includes on line ordering of prescriptions.

 Our free text message service continues to prove very popular with patients.
 It has quickly become the preferred method of communication for many patients who receive appointment confirmations and reminders, especially when its difficult to make contact by telephone.
 The service is never used for medical emergencies.
 To utilise this service simply let us have your mobile phone number.